thomas-davidoff/dotfiles/readme.md

 ```

 Ensure `"$HOME/.local/bin"` is prepended to path. `uv` may edit your config
 against your will, which is annoying.
+Note that when using the `.zprofile` config
+from this repo, it is prepended, so you don't need to do anything here.

 ### Git Signing